Lens-Flare/pwnat2/network/network.md

   * Request - used by the consumer to request the list of services from the server.

-  * Response - used by the server to tell the consumer how many Service packets to expect.
-It adds a two byte field containing this number. *It is the initial response to a request packet*.

   * Service - used by the server to inform the consumer the consumer of avaiable services.
 It adds an address field, a two byte field for the port number, a four byte field reserved for future use, and a name field. *See the Other Structures section below*. **The name field must be null terminated**.

+  * Response - used by the server to tell the consumer all of the service packets have been sent.

   * Forward - used to forward captured packets.
 It has not been defined yet.